dplusplus1024/bitcoin-jenga/README.md

 ## 3) Dice -or- Cards
 You’ll need a way to determine the severity (mild, moderate, severe) for each move.
 Choose one method below — no need to use both!

+- **Option 1: Cards** – Print and cut our severity cards (mild, moderate, severe).
+You can optionally use these business card sheets for your convenience.
-- **Option 1: Dice** – 3D print your own dice with the three colors using our assets, or order a custom dice online.
+- **Option 2: Dice** – Order custom dice online using our assets, or 3D print your own dice with the three colors.
 Want to contribute?
-Create a 3D printing file for the community!
+You could create a 3D printing file for the community!
-- **Option 2: Cards** – Print our severity cards (mild, moderate, severe) on a business card sheet for easy use.

 ---